EckoTan0804/hugo-blox-resume/content/docs/finance/personal-finance/01_intro_to_personal_finance/m1_approaching_your_finance_with_purpose.md

 {{< /spoiler >}}

 {{% callout note %}}
 Reference: [Planning for the Future](https://www.sofi.com/learn/content/planning-for-your-future/?utm_source=coursera&utm_campaign=personal_finance_specialization&utm_medium=referral)
 {{% /callout %}}

 ## Your Relationship with Money

+### Understand the Human Side of Personal Finances

+Human psychology plays a significant role in your relationship with money.
+Your early money experiences shape your financial psychology, and your money personality was influenced by your parents and others around you during your formative years.

+**Klontz Money Script Inventory (KSMI) assessment**: a tool to figure out your core money beliefs.

+- Assumptions
+  - Money beliefs are <u>developed in childhood</u> and often passed down through <u>generations</u>.
+  - They're typically <u>unconscious</u> but connected to specific contexts or situations.
+  - Often just partial truths
+  - Money beliefs are a primary driver of how we interact with money, which is responsible for our financial outcomes.
+We make important decisions with our money because of them

+Money scripts

+{{< spoiler text="Money avoidance" >}}

+- Rich people are greedy
+- Money should be avoided
+- There's virtue in having less money
+- Don't like to review your bank statements
+- May even suffer from financial anxiety

+{{< /spoiler >}}

+{{< spoiler text="Money worship" >}}

+- Believe that the key to happiness and the solution to your problems is more money
+- Believe that you can never have enough money
+- Associated with lower-income, lower net worth, and sometimes, destructive financial behaviors

+{{< /spoiler >}}

+{{< spoiler text="Money status" >}}

+- Your self-worth and net worth are likely closely connected
+- May struggle with desire to keep up with the Joneses
+- Buy flashy new things
+- Inclined to tell people you make more money than you actually do
+- Associated with poor financial behaviors, and people from poor backgrounds are even more vulnerable to this script

+{{< /spoiler >}}

+{{< spoiler text="Money Vigilance" >}}

+- Recognize the importance of saving for your future
+- Downplay how much money you have or how much money you make
+- Associated with being secretive and frugal, which can be detrimental to your relationships and inhibit your ability to enjoy your current resources.

+{{< /spoiler >}}

+{{% callout  info %}}
+Read [this article](https://www.yourmentalwealthadvisors.com/our-process/your-money-script/) to dive into money personalities.
+{{% /callout %}}

 ## Couples and Money